 There are many answers to this question.
-It is unfortunately not a black and white scenario.
+It is not a black and white scenario.

 Question: How much does a hair transplant cost?

-Now for a detailed, lengthier answer: The reality is that there are many factors that impact the cost of a hair transplant.
-If you make an appointment to see one of our qualified hair transplant surgeons at HRBR, to discuss your surgical options to treat hair loss, you will be talked through all the factors that are pertinent to you – age, hair loss pattern, cost, etc.
+The reality is that there are many factors that impact the cost of a hair transplant.
+If you make an appointment to see one of our qualified hair transplant surgeons at HRBR, to discuss your surgical options to treat hair loss, you will be talked through all the factors that are pertinent to you – age, hair loss pattern, technique, budget etc.

 At the end of the day how much you spend on your hair transplant is your decision.